about

 sk

 I am senior lecturer in the Phonetics Lab and Department of Linguistics and English Language at Lancaster University.
+I am also a member of Lancaster’s Data Science Institute.

 Current research